5T33Z0/OC-Little-Translated/Content/18_Troubleshooting/HS/README.md

 -no_compat_check
 ```

 This allows the affected macOS version to boot.
-Then you can reinstall macOS or fix the PreBoot Volume.
+Then you can reinstall macOS or fix the Preboot Volume.
 Don't forget to remove/disable the `-no_compat_check` boot-arg afterwards!

 ### Option 2 — Proper Fix (Recommended)